viniciusoliveirasd/bert-applications/README.md

 Instructions to run the code:

-## Quora Insincere Questions Classification:
+## Quora Insincere Questions Classification

 To finetune BERT for this competition please <a href="https://www.kaggle.com/c/quora-insincere-questions-classification/data " target="_blank">download the dataset from the Kaggle competition</a> and put it in a folder called `input` inside the directory containing the `bert-classification.ipynb` script.